Xylambda/toydiff/README.md

        [1.768115  , 3.879517  , 0.83321786]], dtype=float32)
 ```

-The library also tracks intermediate gradients by default, withot the need to
+The library also tracks intermediate gradients by default, without the need to
 perform extra steps to do so:

 ```python